Rich Text Editor / Document Model / Blocks / Bullet Lists

 3. Assign this bullet list to one or more paragraphs.

 Each bullet list consists of one or more levels that you add to the ListLevels collection of that list.
 Each bullet list level is responsible for formatting the bullets generated by bullet list items for that level.
-For example, if you have two paragraphs where the first one has bullet inline that has ListLevel set to 0 and the second one has a bullet inline that has ListLevel set to 1, then the bullet generated by the first one will be formatted using the properties of the first bullet list level, whereas the bullet generated by the second one will be formatted using the properties of the second bullet list level.
+For example, if you have two paragraphs where the first one has a bullet inline that has ListLevel set to 0 and the second one has a bullet inline that has ListLevel set to 1, then the bullet generated by the first one will be formatted using the properties of the first bullet list level, whereas the bullet generated by the second one will be formatted using the properties of the second bullet list level.
 The following code shows how to create a bullet list with a single level:

 Creating Bullet List with Single Level